Rays vs. Royals Player Props Betting Odds

-Player prop bet options for Wander Franco, Bobby Witt Jr. and others are available when the Tampa Bay Rays visit the Kansas City Royals at Kauffman Stadium on Friday (first pitch at 8:10 PM ET).
+Bookmakers have listed player props for Wander Franco, Bobby Witt Jr. and others when the Tampa Bay Rays visit the Kansas City Royals at Kauffman Stadium on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!